aspose-words/Aspose.Words-Documentation/java/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-16-x-x/public-api-changes-in-aspose-words-16-1-0/_index.md

 {{< highlight csharp >}}
 /**
  Gets or sets document font settings.
- <p>This property allows to specify font settings per document.
+ <p>This property enables to specify font settings per document.
 If set to null, default static font settings
  <see cref="Aspose.Words.Fonts.FontSettings.DefaultInstance"/> will be used.</p>
  <p>The default value is null.</p>
 */